tgummerer/git-submit/README.md

 result.
 Also some of the features I wanted did not really fit into git itself, so I decided to write my own small thing.

+If you are looking for something more graphical, Roberto Tyley's [submitgit](https://github.com/rtyley/submitgit) is probably a good alternative for you.

 # How do I install it?

 As this is written in [Rust](https://github.com/rust-lang/rust), it